AkshayBKrishna/AkshayBKrishna/README.md

 I’m a data-focused professional with over **3 years of experience** in the **U.S. health insurance domain**, specializing in **data analytics, validation, and business intelligence**.
 Currently pursuing an **MBA in Business Analytics**, I’m passionate about transforming complex datasets into **strategic insights that drive business growth**.

-I aspire to evolve into a **Business Analyst and future Product Manager**, where I can bridge the gap between **data, design, and decision-making**.
+I aspire to evolve into a **Business Analyst and future Product Manager**, bridging **data, design, and decision-making** to deliver measurable business impact.

 ---